microstrat/activiti-archetype/README.md

 to create a base project from which to create extensions to Activiti Enterprise.
 These extensions can include task listeners, event listeners, custom REST calls, etc.

 The approach is relatively simple and should be usable within the major IDE's.
-It have specifically been validated within IntelliJ Ultimate 14.1.4/14.1.5 and Eclipse Mars 4.5.0 but should work with any Maven enabled IDE.
+It has specifically been validated within IntelliJ Ultimate 14.1.4/14.1.5 and Eclipse Mars 4.5.0 but should work with any Maven enabled IDE.

 The archetype will create two projects: